flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 #### Submissions incompatible or restricted by Flatpak sandbox

-Certain types of submissions, such as development tools and IDEs with a broad scope are generally not well-suited for Flatpak due to inherent sandboxing limitations and severely degrade the user experience.
+Certain types of submissions, such as development tools, file managers, terminals, IDEs with a broad scope are generally not well-suited for Flatpak due to inherent sandboxing limitations and severely degrade the user experience.
 Unless these applications are being officially submitted by the upstream developers and/or upstream has explicitly committed to supporting Flatpak they will not be accepted.
+In some cases, submissions in these categories may not be accepted at all if the trade-offs outweigh the benefits of distributing them via Flatpak.

 #### Duplicate submissions